-The rmdir system call fails and the directory is not deleted if one or more of the following are true:

-EBUSY The directory is in use as either the mount point for a file system or the current directory of the process that issued the rmdir .

-- EEXIST The directory is not empty. - ENOTDIR A component of the path is not a directory. - ENOENT The named file does not exist. - EACCES A component of the path denies search permission or write permission is denied on the directory containing the link to be removed. - EROFS The named file resides on a read-only file system. - EFAULT path points outside of the process's allocated address space.
+The rmdir sy are true: ystem call fails and the directory is not deleted if one or more of the following EBUSY The directory is in use as either the mount point for a file system or the current directory of the process that issued the rmdir .
+1 EEXIST The directory is not empty.
+1 ENOTDIR A component of the path is not a directory.
+1 ENOENT The named file does not exist.
+EACCES A component of the path denies search permission or write permission is denied on the directory containing the link to be removed.
+1 EROFS The named file resides on a read-only file system. İ EFAULT path points outside of the process's allocated address space.

 ESTALE The process's root or current directory is located in a virtual file system that has been unmounted.

-If Distributed Services is installed on your system, rmdir can also fail if one or more of the following are true:

-EDIST The server has blocked new inbound requests.
-EDIST Outbound requests are currently blocked.
+If Distributed following are Services is installed on your system, rmdir can also fail if one or more of the true: EDIST The server has blocked new inbound requests.
+1 EDIST Outbound requests are currently blocked.
 EDIST The server has a release level of Distributed Services that cannot communicate with this node.
-EAGAIN The server is too busy to accept the request.
-ESTALE The file descriptor for a remote file has become obsolete.
+1 EAGAIN The server is too busy to accept the request.
+1 ESTALE The file descriptor for a remote file has become obsolete.
 EPERM The translate tables of the server did not contain any entry for either the effective user ID or effective group ID of the calling process.
 ENODEV The named file is a remote file located on a device that has been unmounted at the server.
 ENOMEM Either this node or the server does not have enough memory available to service the request.
-ENOCONNECT An attempt to establish a new network connection with a remote node failed.
-EBADCONNECT An attempt to use an existing network connection with a remote node failed.
+ENOCONNE CT An attempt to establish a new network connection with a remote node failed.
+EBADCONN ECT An attempt to use an existing network connection with a remote node failed.